apahl/nools/README.md

+# Nools
-A collection of tools for the Nim programming language.
-Just getting started
+A collection of personal tools for the Nim programming language.
+Just getting started.